micmejia/bible-dump/AMPC/Revelation/Rev 6.md

-Then they were each given a [^b]long _and_ flowing _and_ festive white robe and told to rest _and_ wait patiently a little while longer, until the number should be complete of their fellow servants and their brethren who were to be killed as they themselves had been.
+Then they were each given a long _and_ flowing _and_ festive white robe and told to rest _and_ wait patiently a little while longer, until the number should be complete of their fellow servants and their brethren who were to be killed as they themselves had been.